 It’s an open-source solution with a rich set of gems

-In Ruby on Rails, Gems are the libraries with specific functionalities that allow its users to extend and to build custom software and app solutions.
-As everyone can create one, there are thousands of them available, serving different purposes – from authentication and authorization to payments processing and testing.
+In Ruby on Rails, Gems are libraries with specific functionalities that allow their users to extend and build custom software and app solutions.
+As everyone can create one, there are thousands of them available, serving different purposes – from authentication and authorization to payment processing and testing.

 Cons of Ruby on Rails